Kong/developer.konghq.com/app/_how-tos/create-a-lambda-event-hook.md

     curl -i -X POST http://localhost:8001/consumers \
         -d username="my-consumer"
     ```
-2. Review the logs at `/usr/local/kong/logs/error.log` for an an update about the creation of this consumer.
+2. Review the logs at `/usr/local/kong/logs/error.log` for an update about the creation of this consumer.
 The log will look similar to this:

     ```sh
      2024/12/16 21:52:54 [error] 114#0: *153047 [kong] event_hooks.lua:190 [string "return function (data, event, source, pid)..."]:3: Event hook on consumer my-consumer, context: ngx.timer, client: 172.19.0.1, server: 0.0.0.0:8001